 If a problem develops, immediately notify SDS at 317-940-9308.
 If, as the semester progresses, the student feels additional accommodations are warranted, the student should contact SDS at 317-940-9308.
 Unless otherwise notified, the assumption will be made that the semester is progressing successfully.

 Butler University is committed to treating all individuals within the university, including those with disabilities, in a fair and equitable manner.
-Furthermore, it is the policy and practice of the university to comply with the American with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
+It is the policy and practice of the university to comply with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
 Under these laws, no otherwise qualified individual with a disability will be denied access to or participation in services, programs, and activities at Butler University.